sahays/sahays.github.io/_posts/2022-07-17-llvm-ir-design-evolution-and-applications.md

 ## Optimization Techniques and LLVM IR

-Optimization techniques in LLVM Intermediate Representation (IR) play a crucial role in enhancing the performance and efficiency of compiled programs.
+Optimization techniques in LLVM IR play a crucial role in enhancing the performance and efficiency of compiled programs.
 LLVM employs many optimization passes, each designed to analyze and transform the IR code to improve its execution speed, reduce memory usage, and eliminate redundant computations.
 The following machine-independent and machine-dependent optimizations can occur at various stages of the compilation process.

 ### Machine-Independent Optimizations